 As its name implies, this local bakery specialises in Durian desserts.
 Its famous bite-sized durian puffs ($8 for 12) are filled with only D24 durian puree.
 That means no cream or sugar, just durian!
 Sunlife also does modern variations of pastry like the durian macarons ($12 for six), durian mochi ($7.50) and more.
 If you're not crazy for durian, don't fret.
 You can still pick up the mini chocolate and cream custard puffs (from $7), or fruit tarts ($5 for six) and mini eclairs ($4 for six).

-This refreshing dessert is beloved for its tower of ice shavings and psychedelic hues, and we dig the treasure within, too – who hasn’t tried finding the attap chee among the red beans, corn and jelly?
+The refreshing ice kacang is beloved for its tower of ice shavings and psychedelic hues, and we dig the treasure within, too – who hasn’t tried finding the attap chee among the red beans, corn and jelly?
 Originating from ice balls coated with coloured syrups sold on the streets in the ’50s and ’60s, the sweet treat has evolved into an elaborate creation packed with everything from aloe vera to peanuts.
 Jin Jin’s version ($2.50) adds another level of decadence: a scoop of Mao Shan Wang durian ice cream crowns the mountain.
-It blends smoothly with the syrup, without being overwhelming, and the finely shaved ice immediately melts in your mouth.
+It blends smoothly with the syrup without being overwhelming, and the finely shaved ice immediately melts in your mouth.

 Established in 1973, this stall serves only two things: hot and cold cheng tng.
 But the folks here do it faultlessly.
-The cold version has just the right amount of ice to keep it refreshing without diluting the taste – though at a slightly pricey $3 a bowl, it’s speckled with plenty of ingredients.
-Besides the usual suspects of dried longan and white fungus, you’ll bite into the occasional strip of candied melon and even sweet potato.
+The cold version has just the right amount of ice to keep it refreshing without diluting the taste.
+At $3 a bowl, it’s speckled with plenty of ingredients.
+Besides the usual dried longan and white fungus, you’ll bite into the occasional strip of candied melon and sweet potato.